Mr-Milk/SpatialTis/docs/source/about/implementation.rst

 There are two way to determine the shape of a cell, "convex hull" or "concave hull".
 The "concave hull" is slower and need an extra parameter, an alpha value.
 This will influence the `cell_shape` but no other geometry information.
-Although the shape look more authetic using concave hull, spatialtis use `alphashape <https://github.com/bellockk/alphashape>`_ which is pure-python implementation so it's super slow.
+Although the shape look more authentic using concave hull, spatialtis use `alphashape <https://github.com/bellockk/alphashape>`_ which is pure-python implementation so it's super slow.
 We highly recommend using "convex hull" which is the default setting.

 .. image:: ../src/convex_concave.png